dreamtools/dreamtools/doc/source/userguide.rst

 The scoring will internally download a gold standard file, which can also be retrieved independently.

-Finally, note that some challenges have sub-challenges, which name must be provided.
+Finally, note that some challenges have sub-challenges whose names must be provided.

 Synapse login
 ----------------

 You will need a Synapse login.
-You can create a local authentication by creating a file called **.synapseConfig** in your home directory.
+You can create a local authentication by creating a file called **.synapseConfig** in your home directory and add this content.

 ::